Breaking Down the Backlog

 While it’s the 7th acquisition in the last 10 years for BindTech, “this one feels different,” COO Chad Dillon admitted.
 “For 20 years we have battled the likes of Dekker, Kingsport Press, Roswell Bookbinding, Steffen Bookbinders, and Eckhart & Co.
 To think that they all now sit together under the BindTech umbrella is a testament to the amazing team that we have assembled.”

-Dragonsteel recently reported a number of serious quality issues with their EYE OF THE WORLD book which was bound at Bindtech, some of which still do not appear to have not been fully disclosed to the public.
-We know what they are and how they were caused, but we have not to date seen any acknowledgement of the two most serious problems.
+Dragonsteel recently reported a number of serious quality issues with their EYE OF THE WORLD book which was bound at Bindtech, some of which still do not appear to have been explained or fully disclosed to the public.
+We know what they are and we have a pretty good idea of how they were caused, but to date, we have not seen any acknowledgement of the two most serious problems.

-These three reasons are why we not only harbor no regrets about our decision to accept a backlog rather than run the risk of delivering defective books, we are very relieved to have done so.
-And we think you should be relieved too, despite the obvious annoyance of having to wait longer than expected for the books.
+These three reasons are why we not only harbor no regrets about our decision to accept building up a backlog rather than run the risk of delivering defective books to our supporters, we are very relieved to have done so.
+And we think you should be relieved too, despite the obvious annoyance of having to wait longer than expected for the books to ship.

 The good news is that we are almost finished binding the third set of DRACULA books, which are the pigskin Library editions.
-We’re even going a little further with these, as the higher quality of the leather permits us to add an attractive French groove to the spine side of the cover, as you can see in the pigskin leather books we produced for our friends at Tamburn below.
+We’re even going to go a little further with those, as the higher quality of the leather permits us to add an attractive French groove to the spine side of the cover, as you can see in the pigskin leather books we recently produced for our friends at Tamburn below.

-Even though we’re transitioning away from the cowhide we’ve used since the beginning, you can see that the quality of the cowhide books, particularly with the stamping and the hubs, is already superior to what we’ve been delivering up until now.
+Even though we’re transitioning away from the cowhide we’ve used since the beginning, you can see that the quality of the cowhide books from our bindery, particularly as concerns the stamping and the hubs, is already superior to what we’ve been delivering up until now.

 We currently have five more sets of book blocks already at the bindery ready for binding, and we’ll start on the next print run, DE BELLO GALLICO, as soon as we finish DRACULA and the small number of HYPERGAMOUSE leather editions required for the backers.
 Other books are being printed and sewn already.
-We’re planning to complete and ship two print runs per month initially, increasing that to four as soon as we’re confident in the stability of our processes and the level of the quality being delivered.
+We’re initially planning to complete and ship two print runs per month, increasing that to four as soon as we’re confident in the reliability of the processes we’ve established and the level of the quality being delivered.